ozolotareva/unpast_paper/README.md

 </pre>

 ## Examples
 * DESMOND2 requires a tab-separated file with standardized expressions of genes (or transcripts) in rows, and samples in columns.
-Gene and sample IDs must be unique.
+Gene and sample names must be unique.
 * A subset of 200 randomly chosen samples from TCGA-BRCA and DESMOND2 output:
 [data](https://drive.google.com/file/d/1GXR_1ErIPtQkEOxE66at0uqQN76qNG7a/view?usp=sharing)